billhhh/FQSR/README.md

 ```

 ## Acknowledgement
-Part of the code is revised from the [Pytorch implementation of EDSR](https://github.com/sanghyun-son/EDSR-PyTorch).
+Part of the code is revised from the [EDSR](https://github.com/sanghyun-son/EDSR-PyTorch) and [SRResNet](https://github.com/twtygqyy/pytorch-SRResNet).